 Tim assists municipalities with the evaluation of their infrastructure and the prioritization of capital investment needs, particularly for transportation, water and sewer system infrastructure.
-In some communities, such as Auburn Hills, Fenton, and Groveland Township, he also serves as the City or Township Engineer, providing regular advice and counsel on the community’s engineering projects.
-In this role, he routinely attends city council, township board, planning commission, and other public meetings, and coordinates with community staff, developers, contractors, and various agencies to plan, design, and implement projects.
+In some communities, such as Auburn Hills, Fenton and Groveland Township, he also serves as the City or Township Engineer, providing regular advice and counsel on the community’s engineering projects.
+In this role, he routinely attends city council, township board, planning commission and other public meetings, and coordinates with community staff, developers, contractors, and various agencies to plan, design and implement projects.

-Tim is very involved with several professional associations including the American Public Works Association, American Council of Engineering Companies, the Michigan Municipal League and the Michigan Association of Planning.
+The holder of a bachelor's degree in civil engineering from Michigan Technological University, Tim is very involved with several professional associations including the American Public Works Association, American Council of Engineering Companies, the Michigan Municipal League and the Michigan Association of Planning.
 He has been recognized with young professional awards from both the ACEC and the National Engineers Week Foundation.